ITensor/ITensors.jl/docs/src/faq/Development.md

    the chances we will merge your pull request.

 2. Fork the [ITensors.jl](https://github.com/ITensor/ITensors.jl) Github repo,
    create a new branch and make changes (commits) on that branch.
+ITensor imposes code formatting for contributions.
+Please run `using JuliaFormatter; format(".")` in the project directory to ensure formatting.
+As an alternative you may also use [pre-commit](https://pre-commit.com/).
+Install `pre-commit` with e.g.
+   `pip install pre-commit`, then run `pre-commit install` in the project directory in order for pre-commit to run automatically before any commit.

 3. Run the ITensor unit tests by going into the test/ folder and running `julia runtests.jl`.
 To run individual test scripts, start a Julia